WeitaoVan/WeitaoVan.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth year PhD candidate at Tsinghua University, China.
 My advisor is Prof. Jianshen Chen.
-Before that, I obtained my B.E. degree in Department of Electronic Engineering, Tsinghua University, China at 2016.
+Before that, I obtained my B.S. degree in Department of Electronic Engineering, Tsinghua University, China at 2016.

 I am interested in computer vision, deep learning, and machine learning.
 More specifically,
 - Semantic Segmentation